kyledacones/kyledacones/README.md

 A little about me:

-- 🔭 I’m currently working on a Mini YouTube Web App in Django
+- 🔭 I’m currently working on code to make native python shortcuts for iOS
-- 🌱 I’m currently learning Powershell & Data Analysis (Pandas/Numpy)
+- 🌱 I’m currently learning PyObc for MacOS development
-- 👯 I’m looking to collaborate on Python Utilities, Technical Documentation, & Product Management
+- 👯 I’m looking to collaborate on DemocracyLab/Nonprofit projects, Project Documentation, & Open Source Python Projects
-- 🤔 I’m looking for help with Advanced Python & Solving Problems Using Code
+- 💻 I need help getting more comfortable with collaborating on large projects & Git WorkFlow
-- 💬 Ask me about data modeling or living in Seattle during a tech boom
+- 💬 Ask me about how to help solve the Diversity & Inclusivity Issues in the Tech Industry
-- 📫 How to reach me: DM me [@kyledacones](https://github.com/kyledacones)
+- 📫 How to reach me: DM me [@kyledacones](https://twitter.com/kyledacones)
 - 😄 Pronouns: He/Him/His